chrisfishbob/seville/README.md

 # seville

-A C-like interpreted language in Go
+A C-like interpreted language in pure Go, no libraries, no nothing!